US Dollar Index Price Analysis: Downside pressure alleviated above 91.00

-- Further upside should meet the next hurdle at the 91.00 area.

-After bottoming out in fresh lows near 89.20 earlier in the new year, the dollar managed to regain moderate buying attention and lifted the index to the vicinity of 90.70 on Monday.
+DXY met sellers in the 91.00 neighbourhood on Monday and now retreats to the 90.50 region on turnaround Tuesday.

-Despite the ongoing rebound, the prospect for the greenback remains fragile, with further losses still seen challenging the 89.00 support ahead of the March 2018 low at 88.94.
+Despite the ongoing rebound, the prospect for the greenback remains fragile.
+That said, a re-visit of the 90.00 yardstick should not surprise anyone in the short-term horizon.
+Below this psychological level is located the 2021 lows around 89.20 ahead of the March 2018 low at 88.94.

-If the bullish attempt becomes more sustainable, then there is the chance of DXY to move to the weekly high in the 91.00 region (December 21).
-Above this level, the prevailing downside pressure is expected to mitigate somewhat.
+A surpass of the 91.00 region should mitigate the downside pressure somewhat.
+The 55-day SMA, today ay 91.09, reinforces this interim hurdle.

-In the longer run, as long as DXY trades below the 200-day SMA, today at 94.65, the negative view is forecast to prevail.
+The ongoing rebound is seen as corrective only and in the longer run, as long as DXY trades below the 200-day SMA, today at 94.42, the negative view is forecast to persist.

 DXY daily chart